Ngonal/Networking-Lab-Portfolio/README.md

 > - Partially typed keywords are accepted if unambiguous (e.g., `en` for `enable`).
 The OS recognizes the unique abbreviation without requiring the full command.
 > - Press `TAB` to autocomplete a partially typed command or keyword.
 Only works if the abbreviation is unambiguous (e.g., `e` alone is ambiguous—could be `enable` or `exit`).
 > - Use the `UP` and `DOWN` arrow keys to navigate through command history.
 Press `ENTER` to execute a selected command.
-> - Press `Ctrl + A` to move the cursor to the beginning or end of the command line.
+> - Press `Ctrl + A` to move the cursor to the beginning of the command line.
 > - Press `Ctrl + E` to move the cursor to the end of the command line.
 ### Juniper Junos OS
 -